A half-hour to learn Rust

 Python | TutorialA practical, continuously updated, handbook which provides insight into how to use Python, both as a beginner and as an expert.

 Welcome to the Tour of Rust.
-This is meant to be a step by step guide through the features of the Rust programming language.
+This is meant to be a step-by-step guide through the features of the Rust programming language.
 Rust is often considered a language with a steep learning curve, but I hope I can convince you there's a lot to explore before we even get to complex parts.

 The Tour of Rust is available in many languages.